 In early September, the Student Learning, Experience, and Excellence Team (a subset of Valencia College's Senior Team) met to discuss final target-setting for QEP outcomes as well as resource commitments to the project.
 During this discussion, course-specific targets were set for first- and second-attempt student success, and the outcomes were slightly revised to reflect the relationship between the outcomes focused on course success and student persistence (namely, that student persistence will result from improvements in student success).
-The outcome focused on advising was removed given the recognition that it is more a strategy than an outcome.
+The outcome focused on advising was removed given the recognition that it is more a strategy than an outcome and one that will be assessed as part of the broader advising redesign effort.
 The official Valencia College Gateway QEP outcomes are thus: